ahurford/small-jurisdiction-analysis/README.md

 # Small jurisdiction analysis

-There is a finished figure in the folder code-data-viz which shows travel-related cases and community cases for Atlantic Canada and the territories for 2020-21.
+(1) There is 1 [figure](https://github.com/ahurford/small-jurisdiction-analysis/blob/main/code-data-viz/travel-related-vs-new.png) in the folder code-data-viz which shows travel-related cases and community cases for Atlantic Canada and the territories for 2020-21.

-I would like to also calculate the probability of a major outbreak for NL and NS.
-This requires some modification of the code that is in the major outbreak folder.
-That code should pull in some of the relevant variables, but the calculations are not correct.
+(2) There are 8 figures in the folder [code-major-outbreak](https://github.com/ahurford/small-jurisdiction-analysis/tree/main/code-major-outbreak) that estimate the probability of a major outbreak for Atlantic Canada and the territories.
+We should discuss the methods for doing this.